XiunengLi/ITRC/README.md

 > [-]

 ## Workflow and Code Structure
 The ITRC framework is implemented in a multi-stage process.
 The scripts are numbered and must be executed in the order listed below.
-The steps correspond to the methods described in **Section 3** of the main paper.
+The steps correspond to the methods described in **Section III Methodology** of the main paper.

 ---